 TGbe editor: Please update the following paragraph in this subclause as shown below:

-The MLD MAC Address subfield specifies the MAC Address of the MLD with which the STA transmitting the Basic Multi-Link element is affiliated.
+If the transmitting STA is a non-AP STA or is an AP that does not belong to a multiple BSSID set or is an AP corresponding to a transmitted BSSID in a multiple BSSID set, then the MLD MAC Address subfield specifies the MAC Address of the MLD with which the STA transmitting the Basic Multi-Link element is affiliated with.
+If the AP MLD described by the Basic Multi-Link element is affiliated with an AP corresponding to a nontransmitted BSSID in the same multiple BSSID set as the AP transmitting the frame carrying the Basic Multi-Link element, then the MLD MAC Address subfield specifies the MAC Address of the AP MLD.

 Issue 2: Per the normative text in 35.3.7.1.7, the value in the Mapping Switch Time field indicates the next DTIM corresponding to one of the affiliated AP.
 Therefore, it can be several BIs when DTIM is a multiple of a BI.
 The floor of (TSF/1024, 65536) is not correct since the resultant would be <= 64 TUs.
 Furthermore, 'rem' is not defined.
 In addition, the details of how bits 0-9 and 26-63 are set are missing.